MIT-CAVE/rc-cli/templates/README.md

-# `hello-rc` app
+# App
 ## Introduction
 This document describes the minimal requirements for your application and the basic commands that you will use to build, run, debug (optional), and save your solution to a Docker image file.

-The current "Hello world!" app in this directory matches the requirements and will help you practice setting up a working example or serve as a template for your own solution.
+The `rc-python` app in this directory matches the requirements and will help you practice setting up a working example or serve as the template for your own solution.

-Please note that after saving the Docker image, all participants are strongly encouraged to validate their solutions [via the trainer](../../README.md) before submitting the Docker image files through the platform.
+Please note that after saving the Docker image, all participants are strongly encouraged to validate their solutions [via the trainer](../README.md) before submitting the Docker image files through the platform.

 ## Project structure
 Regardless of the programming language(s) or libraries you use for your application, the following directories and files must be present in your solution: